-Chitosan is a derivative of chitin extracted from the exoskeleton of crustaceans, including shrimp, lobster, and clams.
-It is used as an excipient in pharmaceutical formulations and as a dietary supplement for weight loss, hyperlipidemia, and wound healing.
+Chitosan (KY-to-san) is a derivative of chitin, extracted from the exoskeleton of crustaceans, including shrimp, lobster, and clams, and from the cell wall of Reishi mushrooms (13).
+Chitosan is used as an excipient in pharmaceutical formulations and in biomedical applications including wound dressings.
 It is also made into an edible film to protect food from spoilage (1).
-Although marketers of weight loss supplements claim that chitosan can bind with fat in the gut, clinical trials did not find any increase in fecal excretion of fat or weight loss compared to placebo (2)(3)(4).
+Chitosan is marketed as an all-natural marine fiber for weight loss management and to manage cholesterol.

 Chitosan may increase total plasma antioxidant activity and lower the indices of oxidative stress in humans (9).
 Limited clinical data are available regarding efficacy for anemia or chronic renal failure, although chitosan did show benefit in a small randomized study (10).

 Topical application enhances wound healing by stimulation of granulation tissue.
-Possible mechanisms of action include formation of a gel-like fibronectin matrix that facilitates inward epithelial cell migration and the formation of heparin-chitosan complexes that ultimately activates growth factors that bind to stabilized heparin (12).
+Possible mechanisms include formation of a gel-like fibronectin matrix that facilitates inward epithelial cell migration and the formation of heparin-chitosan complexes that activate growth factors that bind to stabilized heparin (12).